 Here’s a list of fruits that your bearded dragon can eat:

-- Bananas with the peels still on
+- Bananas with or without the peels still on

 - Star fruit

 Knowing what foods you can’t feed your beardie is incredibly important, and there are a number of foods to be aware of.
 Some of these food items simply aren’t healthy for bearded dragons, while others can cause serious medical issues (or even death) if your lizard ingests them.

 For example, you shouldn’t feed your bearded dragon any insects that glow in the dark, such as fireflies or lightning bugs.
 The chemical that makes these insects glow in the dark is toxic to bearded dragons.
 Avocados are also toxic to beardies.

 Expert Tip: If your bearded dragon gets sick, isn’t eating, or ingests something on this list, you should consult with your veterinarian.
 If you aren’t sure whether a food is safe or toxic to your beardie, avoid feeding it until you can talk with them about it as well.